RoboKafka/RoboKafka/README.md

-👋 Hi there!
+Hi there!
 I'm Rohit Avadhani

-🚀 An aerospace engineer who made the leap into the world of robotics and automation. 🤖
+An aerospace engineer who made the leap into the world of robotics and automation.

-💡 My passion lies in building intelligent systems that can sense, think, and act in the physical world. 🌐
+My passion lies in building intelligent systems that can sense, think, and act in the physical world.

-🛠️ I specialize in IoT communication protocols, ensuring seamless interactions between devices and the Users. ☁️
+🛠I specialize in IoT communication protocols, ensuring seamless interactions between devices and the Users. ☁

-💻 My programming toolkit includes:
+My programming toolkit includes:

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">